Research

 Across the world, struggles over core aspects of international order are intensifying.
 Rising powers like China and India, as well as far-right actors, are increasingly vocal in their attempts to alter international order’s social hierarchies, albeit in vastly different ways.
 Such acts of resistance are by no means unprecedented; a range of actors have long sought to reform fundamental hierarchies of international order.
 How do actors resist and contest international hierarchies?
 And what effects have such acts of resistance had on international order historically?

-Images of Hierarchy demonstrates that some of the most fundamental aspects of contemporary international order are not simply the product of top-down design, but rather of resistance and reconfiguration “from below.”
-Moreover, it highlights how contemporary actors—from China to transnational far-right movements—continue to draw on and redeploy these familiar images of hierarchy which have been invoked throughout the history of modern international society.
-The book thereby links current struggles over international order to earlier episodes that, at first glance, appear disconnected.
+Images of Hierarchy reveals that some of the most fundamental features of contemporary international order are not simply the product of top-down design, but of resistance and reconfiguration “from below.”
+It challenges the view that current efforts to reshape global order are historically novel.
+Contemporary actors—from China to transnational far-right movements—draw on and repurpose long-standing images of hierarchy that have circulated throughout modern international society.
+Their objectives may indeed be historically specific, but the conceptions of hierarchy they mobilize to pursue these goals are anything but new.